pantheon-systems/WordPress/wp-content/plugins/cookie-law-info/readme.txt

 = GDPR Cookie Consent Premium Version Features = &#9989; Manage list of cookies ( Name, CookieID, Description, Duration, Type, Category, Header Script, Footer Script).
-&#9989;Manage Cookie Categories.
+&#9989; Manage Cookie Categories.
-&#9989;Scan and auto block scripts - Google Analytics, FB Pixel, Google tag manager.
+&#9989; Scan and auto block scripts - Google Analytics, FB Pixel, Google tag manager.
-&#9989;Location based exclusion of cookie notice for EU countries.
+&#9989; Location based exclusion of cookie notice for EU countries.
-&#9989;Provide the users with the granular control over the cookies/scipts used by the website.
+&#9989; Provide the users with the granular control over the cookies/scipts used by the website.
-&#9989;Optionally log users' consent and export into a CSV file.
+&#9989; Optionally log users' consent and export into a CSV file.
-&#9989;Customize the privacy overview in the cookie settings popup.
+&#9989; Customize the privacy overview in the cookie settings popup.
-&#9989;Export/import cookies and related information via CSV file.
+&#9989; Export/import cookies and related information via CSV file.
-&#9989;Scan and import/export the cookies
+&#9989; Scan and import/export the cookies
-&#9989;Allow to display cookie cettings popup where site visitors can opt-in or give consent to cookie categories.
+&#9989; Allow to display cookie cettings popup where site visitors can opt-in or give consent to cookie categories.
-&#9989;Customisable to look just like your own website’s style: customise the colours, styles and fonts.
+&#9989; Customisable to look just like your own website’s style: customise the colours, styles and fonts.
-&#9989;Put the cookie bar in either the header or the footer.
+&#9989; Put the cookie bar in either the header or the footer.
-&#9989;Cookie bar preview in admin settings
+&#9989; Cookie bar preview in admin settings
-&#9989;(Optional) accept cookie policy if the user scrolls.
+&#9989; (Optional) accept cookie policy if the user scrolls.
-&#9989;(Optional) automatically close the cookie bar after a delay (delay is configurable).
+&#9989; (Optional) automatically close the cookie bar after a delay (delay is configurable).
-&#9989;(Optional) cookie bar can be permanently dismissed or accessible through a “show again” tab.
+&#9989; (Optional) cookie bar can be permanently dismissed or accessible through a “show again” tab.
-&#9989;(Optional) “show again” tab is fully customisable including position shown on page and styles.
+&#9989; (Optional) “show again” tab is fully customisable including position shown on page and styles.
-&#9989;“Cookie Audit” shortcode to construct a nicely-styled ‘Privacy & Cookie Policy’.
+&#9989; “Cookie Audit” shortcode to construct a nicely-styled ‘Privacy & Cookie Policy’.
-&#9989;WPML compatible
+&#9989; WPML compatible
-&#9989;qTranslate support
+&#9989; qTranslate support

 For complete list of features and details, Please visit <a rel="nofollow" href="https://www.webtoffee.com/product/gdpr-cookie-consent/">GDPR Cookie Consent Premium Plugin</a> for more details